Ann Crowley (singer): Career

 As early as 1944, Crowley was singing in clubs at hotels.
 An audition with the Theatre Guild in 1945 led to her becoming a member of the cast of Oklahoma! on Broadway.
 On September 1, 1946, she was designated the understudy for Betty Jane Watson, who portrayed Laurey.
 When Watson had laryngitis on October 4, 1946, Crowley took her place in the show's matinee and evening presentations.
 Her performances gained attention, including a feature article in the next day's issue of The New York Times.
 Crowley's other Broadway credits included Carousel (1945), for which she won a 1947 Theatre World Award as a replacement player, and the starring roles of Jennifer in Paint Your Wagon (1951) and Lola in Seventeen (1952), which she originated.
 She portrayed Laurey in a production of Oklahoma! in London in 1948.
 The musical ran for five months, and Crowley's performances were interrupted by surgery for appendicitis.
 She also toured in the US as Laurey and also as Carrie Pipperidge in Carousel (1947).
-Her regional theatre roles included Looloo Martin in Hit the Deck (musical).(1950) at St. John Terrell's Music Circus in Lambertville, New Jersey.
+Her regional theatre roles included Looloo Martin in a 1950 production of Hit the Deck at St. John Terrell's Music Circus in Lambertville, New Jersey.

 Her work on television included "Cinderella '53", a one-hour musical broadcast on Studio One on December 21, 1953, as well as Schlitz Playhouse and Musical Comedy Time.
 In May 1955, Crowley headed the entertainment program in the Statler Terrace Room in Los Angeles.